 To create a UserForm, use the general steps below:

-- Make a plan how you will use your dialog box.
+- Make a plan of how you will use your dialog box.

 - Activate the VB Editor and insert a new UserForm.